rsalmei/alive-progress/README.md

 - if you call `bar()` too much (or too few at the end), the bar will graphically render that deviation from the expected `total`, making it very easy to notice overflows and underflows;
 - to retrieve the current bar count or percentage, call `bar.current()`.

 > You can get creative!
 Since the bar only goes forward when you call `bar()`, it is **independent of the loop**!
-So you can use it to monitor anything you want, like pending transactions, broken items, etc, or even call it more than once in the same iteration!
+So you can use it to monitor anything you want, like pending transactions, broken items, etc., or even call it more than once in the same iteration!
 So, in the end, you'll get to know how many of those "special" events there were, including their percentage relative to the total!

-### Displaying messages
+## Displaying messages

 While inside an `alive_bar` context, you can effortlessly display messages tightly integrated with the current progress bar being displayed!
 It won't break in any way and will even enrich your message!
 - the cool `bar.text('message')` and `bar.text = 'message'` set a situational message right within the bar, where you can display something about the current item or the phase the processing is in;